rschristopher/ischristtrue.com/src/modern-views/index.md

 Contrast this with Nietzsche's nihilistic reflections,

-> Shall we not ourselves have to become gods merely to seem worthy of it (the death of God)?
+> Shall we not ourselves have to become gods merely to seem worthy of it?

 For all his genius,
  Nietzsche's entire philosophical